smdogroup/funtofem/docs/analysis_framework.rst

     & + \mathbf{\psi}_{T,S}^{T} \mathbf{S}(\mathbf{x},\mathbf{t}_{S},\mathbf{f}_{T,S})
     + \mathbf{\psi}_{T}^{T} \mathbf{T}(\mathbf{t}_{S},{t}_{A})

 The adjoint equations are obtained by taking the derivative of the Lagrangian with respect to the state variables and setting it to zero.
-This results in the following coupled system of equations
+This results in the following coupled system of equations:

 .. math::